xuyanshi/xuyanshi.github.io/_posts/2023/2023-01-19-application-and-uses-of-quick-sort.md

 [LeetCode Interview 17.14.
 Smallest K LCCI](https://leetcode.cn/problems/smallest-k-lcci/)

 Design an algorithm to find the smallest K numbers in an array.
+Output in an **arbitrary** order.

 **Example:**